State Leadership Initiatives for Adult Education

 Required for:

-- Programs that do not currently have an ARISE Trained cohort or
+- Programs that do not currently have a STAR Trained cohort or

-- Programs that would like to expand ARISE and
+- Programs who would like to expand evidence-based reading instruction and

-- Administrators who were not part of their programs' ARISE cohorts
+- Administrators who were not part of their programs' STAR cohorts

 Year 2+ Schedule